Bricktech2000/Notes/notes/improved-recipe-structure.md

 - no need to refer to ingredients list when cooking as quantities are included in the step in which they are used
 - improved structure allows for easy visualization of the recipe at a glance
 - someone who does not understand the structure can still make the recipe by reading it from top to bottom
+- easy to understand the purpose of an ingredient

 ## limits